Deformation procedure for scalar fields in cosmology: Ending comments

 In this work we have revised and included new examples of the first-order formalism put forward in Ref.~\cite{bglm}.
 We did this in the simpler case of flat space-time, to provide the cosmological scenario needed to implement our key idea, of bringing to the cosmological scenario the methodology behind the deformation procedure put forward in Ref.~\cite{blm} in the absence of gravity.

-The main results of the present work show that the deformation procedure can be nicely implemented for FRW models driven by scalar field under the first-order formalism, which helps significantly the search for analytical solutions.
-As we have shown, the deformation procedure introduced in this work may lead to new and interesting scenarios, obtained from simpler models of FRW cosmology.
+The main results of the present work show that the deformation procedure can be nicely implemented for FLRW models driven by scalar field under the first-order formalism, which helps significantly the search for analytical solutions.
+As we have shown, the deformation procedure introduced in this work may lead to new and interesting scenarios, obtained from simpler models of FLRW cosmology.
 In general, we can deform an expanding model into another, expanding or contracting model.
 These possibilities depend not only on the deformation function, but also on the parameters which control the model to be deformed.

 The present methodology may be used to investigate several interesting issues, in particular the case in which the cosmic evolution occurs in closed, flat or open geometry, for scalar field evolving under standard or tachyonic dynamics.
 Another issue concerns the use of the deformation procedure for models in which the equations of motion cannot be reduced to first-order equations.
 The investigations will certainly enlighten the relation between the deformation procedure and the approaches introduced in Refs.~{\cite{barrow95,sahni}}.
-These extensions and other related issues are presently under consideration, and we hope to report on them in the near future.
+Evidently, the construction of new models with the deformation procedure developed in this work may open a novel possibility to discover interesting scalar field models in which the attractor behavior is the field oscillating indefinitely with finite amplitude, as required to describe the new cosmological phase proposed in Ref. \cite{wil}, sometimes referred to as time crystals \cite{TC1,TC}.
+Another possibility is to consider the addition of other scalar fields.
+This was developed before in flat spacetime in Ref. \cite{sala}, for instance, and we can consider extending these possibilities with two real scalar fields or a complex scalar field in FLRW cosmology, following the lines of the present work.
+The subject is of current interest, since cosmology with two or more fields has been recently studied under interesting new directions, in particular, in \cite{2F,2F1,PT,2F2} and in references therein.
+Some of those new possibilities and other related issues are presently under consideration, and we hope to report on them in the near future.